lzwjava/blog-source/_posts/2024-12-16-quora-lang-en.md

 ---
+lang: en
 layout: post
-title: "Quora's Language Content Controls"
+title: Quora's Language Content Controls
 ---

 Quora is well-known for its vast collection of user-generated content, offering answers to a wide array of questions in diverse fields.
 One feature that stands out is its language content controls, which allow users to customize the platform’s experience by selecting their preferred language.